 The Organization obtained formal forgiveness of the PPP loan from the Small Business Administration on July 20, 2022.
-As forgiveness did not occur until after June 30, 2022, the PPP loan is reflected as a liability as of both June 30, 2022 and 2021.
-The loan amount will be recorded as forgiveness of debt revenue for the year ended June 30, 2023.
+The PPP loan was reflected as a liability as of June 30, 2022 and was recorded as forgiveness of debt revenue during the year ended June 30, 2023.